taskbase/open-taskpool/README.md

 _This section is for you if you wish to run the Taskpool API server yourself._

-A seeded `taskpool.db` SQLite database with language learning exercises for UK 🇺🇦 → DE 🇩🇪 can be downloaded [here](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db).
-Download that file and place it inside the root of this repository.

 Running the API server is possible via docker.
 Simply do the following from within the root:
    ```shell